HTML has links - PDF has Authentication

 (b) It is unlawful to operate a commercial whale watching vessel or guide a tour of nonmotorized vessels without completing the training for the current calendar year.

-(3) All commercial whale watching and paddle tour license holders shall maintain accurate logs on each instance a vessel operating under a license enters within one-half nautical mile vicinity of southern resident killer whales and submit copies of the logs to the department.
+(3) All commercial whale watching and paddle tour license holders are strongly encouraged to maintain accurate logs on each instance a vessel operating under a license encounters southern resident orcas and submit copies of the logs to the department within 24 hours of the encounter.

-(4) All motorized commercial whale watching license holders must log accurate, complete sighting information to the WhaleReport application for the whale report alert system (WRAS), or to a successor transboundary notification system designated by the department that is adopted by the international shipping community in the Salish Sea, immediately upon entering within one-half nautical mile of a southern resident killer whale.
+(5) All motorized commercial whale watching license holders must report accurate, complete sighting information to the WhaleReport application for the whale report alert system (WRAS), or to a successor transboundary notification system designated by the department that is adopted by the international shipping community in the Salish Sea, immediately upon encountering a southern resident orca.

 PDF220-460-150